cloud30/thunder/tutorial/README.md

 [try it!](https://raw.github.com/cloud30/thunder/master/tutorial/countryTable.html)

 Similarly to the `style` property we saw before, the `cfg` property in the composite tag refers to a json file in the same location as the html file.
 Instead of providing each table cell individually as children, we use the `model` property and bind it to the countries array.
 Each element of the array is then bound to the template speficied by the `defaultCellTmpl` property.
 In this case, the data of country is bound to the cell's labels.
-This is just scratching the surface of the power of table views.
-For more advanced features check out our [TableView Reference]().

 ## Events and Actions